Amazon Launches Health AI: Agentic Assistant Accesses Full Medical Records to Manage Care Autonomously

 Why Healthcare is Going Agentic

-Amazon isn't the only company pursuing autonomous healthcare AI.
+Amazon is not the only company pursuing autonomous healthcare AI.
 The entire healthcare industry is moving toward agentic systems, and the drivers are clear:

 Cost Reduction